Wappsto/javascript-wappsto-wapp/README.md

 const edges = await node.getAllEdges();
 ```

-To the models that the edge points to is avaible in the `models` attribute.
+To the models that the edge points to is available in the `models` attribute.

 ```javascript
 edges.forEach((edge) => {